 SECTION 1 Introduction 6 Section 1.1 You are enrolled in Clover Health Choice (PPO), which is a Medicare PPO 6 Section 1.2 What is the Evidence of Coverage booklet about?
 6 Section 1.3 Legal information about the Evidence of Coverage 6 SECTION 2 What makes you eligible to be a plan member?
 7 Section 2.1 Your eligibility requirements 7 Section 2.2 What are Medicare Part A and Medicare Part B?
-7 Section 2.3 Here is the plan service area for Clover Health Choice (PPO) 7 Section 2.4 U.S. citizen or lawful presence 8 SECTION 3 What other materials will you get from us?
-8 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 8 Section 3.2 The Provider Directory : Your guide to all providers in the plan's network 9 Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network 9 Section 3.4 The plan's List of Covered Drugs (Formulary) 10 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs SECTION 4 Your monthly premium for Clover Health Choice (PPO) .11 Section 4.1 How much is your plan premium?
-11 SECTION 5 Do you have to pay the Part D "late enrollment penalty"? .11 Section 5.1 What is the Part D "late enrollment penalty"?
+7 Section 2.3 Here is the plan service area for Clover Health Choice (PPO) 7 Section 2.4 U.S. citizen or lawful presence SECTION 3 What other materials will you get from us?
+8 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider Directory : Your guide to all providers in the plan's network Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network 9 Section 3.4 The plan's List of Covered Drugs (Formulary) 10 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs SECTION 4 Your monthly premium for Clover Health Choice (PPO) 11 Section 4.1 How much is your plan premium?
+11 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
+11 Section 5.1 What is the Part D "late enrollment penalty"?
 11 Section 5.2 How much is the Part D late enrollment penalty?
 12 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 12 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
-13 SECTION 6 Do you have to pay an extra Part D amount because of your income? .
+13 SECTION 6 Do you have to pay an extra Part D amount because of your income?
 13 Section 6.1 Who pays an extra Part D amount because of income?
 13 Section 6.2 How much is the extra Part D amount?
-14 Section 6.3 What can you do if you disagree about paying an extra Part D amount?.
-14
+14 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
+14 Section 6.4 What happens if you do not pay the extra Part D amount?
+14 SECTION 7 More information about your monthly premium 14